keiffster/program-y/README.rst

 Introduction
 ------------
-Program Y is an AIML interpretor written in Python.
+Program Y is an AIML interpreter written in Python.
 It includes an entire Python 3 framework for building you own chat bots using
 Artificial Intelligence Markup Language, or AIML for short.

-Programy-Y is fully cross plaform, running on
+Program Y is fully cross platform, running on

 - Mac OSX
 - Linux